 What Is Workplace Dignity?

-Dignity at work is a sense or a feeling each of us has until we don’t!
+Workplace dignity is a sense or a feeling each of us has until we don’t.
 It would be fair to say that we become far more aware of Workplace Dignity in its absence than we are in its presence.
 From that, we would suggest that Workplace Dignity (WPD) is defined as “the self- and other-recognized worth acquired from (or injured by) engaging in work activity.”

 Why Is Workplace Dignity Important?

-So, with everything else there is to focus our attention upon these days, who cares?
-Why is WPD a topic that merits attention in a world that already has more than enough to worry about?
-This was a question that we (The Center for Leadership Studies) sought to answer.
+So, with everything else there is to focus our attention on these days, who cares?
+Why is workplace digninty a topic that merits attention in a world that already has more than enough to worry about?

-In essence, we approached the topic by seeking insight on a variety of leadership-related dimensions we thought would be related to WPD:
+In essence, we approached the topic by seeking insight into a variety of leadership-related dimensions we thought would be related to WPD:

 - Team adaptability: How do work-teams respond to unforeseen challenges?